Priapos was an ancient port city located in Karabiga Village of Biga District of Canakkale. The ancient city of Priapos was a colony of Miletus.

 The festivities held in honor of God Priapos were called Priapeia.
 In these festivals held in the cities of Priapos and Lampsakos, male donkeys were sacrificed to God Priapos.
 Women wore flowers.

 Buildings in Priapos

 No detailed excavation was conducted in the region.
 The ruins of the city are located in a large area.

-The biggest tourist attraction of Karabiga are the remains of city walls, situated beautifully in the hills about 2 km from the town center.
-It is accepted that these fortress walls, which are located on the western part of the city, 650 meters long, supported by 24 towers, are the strongest city walls of Troas Region.
+The biggest tourist attraction of Karabiga is the remains of city walls, situated beautifully in the hills about 2 km from the town center.
+It is accepted that these fortress walls, which are located on the western part of the city, 650 meters long, supported by 24 towers, are the strongest city walls of the Troas Region.

 Port of Priapos

 According to Strabon’s Geographica, the port of the city is smaller than the port of Parion.
 In the same work, it is said that the port located between the port of the city of Kyzikos to the east and the port of the city of Parion to the west, and therefore could not grow further.